F5Networks/k8s-bigip-ctlr/docs/README.rst

    - The :code:`python-basedir` setting lets you specify the path to an alternate python agent that can bridge between the |kctlr| and `F5 CCCL <https://github.com/f5devcentral/f5-cccl>`_.

+   - The time it takes for the |kctlr| reapply the system configurations to the BIG-IP device is normally low (a few ms) and won't cause service disruption.
+If your configs are particularly large, consider increasing the :code:`verify-interval` setting.

+   - Setting the :code:`verify-interval` to ``0`` does not deactivate verification.
+Instead, if you set :code:`verify-interval` to ``0`` the Controller will use the default setting of 30 seconds.

    - Use :code:`vs-snat-pool-name` if you want virtual servers to reference a SNAT pool that already exists in the :code:`/Common` partition on the BIG-IP device.
      See `Overview of SNAT features`_ on AskF5 for more information.

-   - The time it takes for the |kctlr| reapply the system configurations to the BIG-IP device is normally low (a few ms) and won't cause service disruption.
-If your configs are particularly large, consider increasing the :code:`verify-interval` setting.

 .. _bigip configs: